Overview

 Selection Advisory Committee structure

-SACs recommend to the ARC CEO which applications should be funded and how much funding successful applications should receive.
+SACs recommend to the ARC Board or the Minister for Education (only for designated programs under the ARC Act) which applications should be funded and how much funding successful applications should receive.

 The size and structure of the SAC is influenced by the nature of the grant scheme and the volume of applications expected.
 For most schemes, the SAC will be divided into three, four or five broad disciplinary Panels.

-For specialist and highly prestigious schemes such as Australian Laureate Fellowships, Linkage Infrastructure, Equipment and Facilities, Discovery Indigenous, Industrial Transformation Research Program (ITRP) and Centres of Excellence, the SAC consists of a single interdisciplinary panel.
+For specialist and highly prestigious schemes such as Australian Laureate Fellowships, Linkage Infrastructure, Equipment and Facilities, Discovery Indigenous, Industrial Transformation Research Program (ITRP), Centres of Excellence, Linkage Projects and the Industry Fellowships Program, the SAC consists of a single interdisciplinary panel.

 Detailed Assessors